 The weekend scene at Praa Sands was one of families and dog walkers enjoying the long beach, as the tide reached its lowest ebb.
 The odd surfer mingled with the marine wildlife and the sky was full of heavy clouds.
-There was an atmospheric feel to the day, a settling ambiance, ideal for introspection and a sense of perspective, as alluded to by interviewee Gordon.
+There was an atmospheric feel to the day and a settling ambiance, ideal for introspection and a sense of perspective.

 Family times at the beach.